How Aardling advised Portbase to automate Customs logistics using Domain-Driven Design

 Challenge

-Portbase identified the opportunity to create an RTO system for all deep-sea terminals, resulting in unified agreements and way of working between terminals and customs.
+Portbase identified the opportunity to create an RTO system for all deep-sea terminals, resulting in unified agreements and way of working between terminals and Customs.

 During the Domain Discovery and Modelling sessions, Aardling consultants and the Portbase staff identified key domain concepts, events, and processes related to RTOs.

-They used EventStorming to map out the flow of events, activities, and decisions involved in the RTO process.
-This allowed them to identify areas of inefficiency, duplication of effort, and potential for errors.
+They used Event Storming to map out the flow of events, activities, and decisions involved in RTO processes.
+This allowed them to identify areas of inefficiency, duplication of effort, and errors.

 “I was lucky to work with knowledgeable and proactive people.
 One of the factors that made this a successful project was how quickly they started implementing the ideas from the modelling sessions, giving us a great iterative feedback loop.
 When things were unclear, the team did the necessary research to get answers within a day.”